Poltsi/konttikirjanpito/README.md

 # konttikirjanpito

-Bookkeeping for a gas fill station to track fills supporting Nx and Tx bookkeeping.
+Bookkeeping for a gas fill station to track fills supporting air, oxygen, Nx and Tx bookkeeping.

 To run this you need to have a docker server.
 You can run it locally if you eg. have a laptop running Linux, or remotely on a server or cloud.